observablehq/framework/docs/javascript/imports.md

 Downloads from npm are cached in `.observablehq/cache/_npm` within your [source root](../config#root) (`docs` by default).
 You can clear the cache and restart the server to re-fetch the latest versions of libraries from npm.

-Self-hosting of `npm:` imports applies to static imports, [dynamic imports](#dynamic-imports), and [`import.meta.resolve`](#import-resolutions), transitively.
-For dynamic imports and `import.meta.resolve`, Framework is only able to self-host import specifiers that are static string literals.
+Self-hosting of `npm:` imports applies to transitive static and [dynamic imports](#dynamic-imports).

-<div class="tip">You can load a library at runtime by <a href="#url-imports">importing a URL</a>.
-However, we recommend self-hosting imports for performance, security, and reliability.</div>

 In addition to downloading modules, Framework downloads supporting files as needed for [recommended libraries](./imports#implicit-imports) and [`import.meta.resolve`](#import-resolutions).
 For example, [DuckDB](../lib/duckdb) needs WebAssembly modules, and [KaTeX](../lib/tex) needs a stylesheet and fonts.
+For dynamic imports and `import.meta.resolve`, Framework is only able to self-host import specifiers that are static string literals.

 ## Node imports